allanschwartz/WhatIMade.Today/rev_engr_C/reverseengineering.md

 With that background, you can look at snippets of assembly, and perhaps see the C code which generated that code.

 Note that current compilers have many more optimization algorithms and current CPUs often have more opcodes and registers, so nowadays reverse engineering modern optimized code is more complex, but there are also better open-source tools.
 This project was done 25 years ago, before such tools were available.

+### Easy-Peasy Examples

+In case you are still in disbelief that reverse engineering into C could even be done, I want to show some of the less complicated examples.

 Here are a five examples of short assembly functions, that is, less than 20 lines of assembly each.